-Man gets 30 months in prison for role in Ponzi scheme
+Man gets 30 months in prison for role in $20M Ponzi scheme

 In July, Xinis sentenced 56-year-old investment adviser Dawn Bennett to 20 years in prison for participating in the same fraud scheme.

-Jurors heard testimony that Bennett used investors’ money to pay more than $800,000 for prayers by Hindu priests in India to ward off federal investigators while her business was collapsing.
+Jurors heard testimony that Bennett used investors’ money to buy astrological gems and cosmetic medical procedures and to pay more than $800,000 for prayers by Hindu priests in India to ward off federal investigators while her business was collapsing.

+An FBI agent’s affidavit said investigators found evidence in Bennett’s home that she tried to silence U.S. Securities and Exchange Commission investigators by casting “hoodoo” spells.

+A two-week trial last year resulted in Bennett’s conviction on charges of securities fraud, wire fraud and bank fraud.
+Justice Department prosecutor Erin Pulice said Bennett defrauded 46 investors out of more than $20 million in less than three years.

 Sign up for Daily Newsletters